Thanks for visiting my website, and thanks even more for your interest in my work.

 The Girl From Home

-The Girl From Home is coming out less than year after Losing Faith—April 5, 2016 (which is also my step sons' 16th birthday).
-It's a departure for me in two significant ways—it does not involve a lawyer-protagonist and it takes place largely outside of New York City, in East Carlisle, New Jersey, which is a fictionalization of my own hometown of East Brunswick.
-I'm very pleased with the way it turned out, and I'm hoping that readers like it as much as I do.
+The Girl From Home was published on April 5, 2016.
+The book is a departure for me in two significant ways-it does not involve a lawyer-protagonist and it takes place largely outside of New York City, in East Carlisle, New Jersey, which is a fictionalization of my own hometown of East Brunswick.
+I was very pleased with the way it turned out, and it garnered some of the best critical claim of all my books.

-As always, stay tuned and I'll post more information about Dead Certain as soon as I know it.
+As always, stay tuned and I'll post more information about Never Goodbye as soon as I know it.